dishantgupta2004/LPINN-CVD/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- This work was inspired by research on Physics-Informed Neural Networks by Raissi et al.
+- This work was inspired by the research paper "Langevin Dynamics for Training Physics-Informed Neural Networks" (OpenReview link).
+The methodology proposed in this paper introduced a novel stochastic sampling strategy that significantly influenced the design of our training framework.
-- Special thanks to the TensorFlow team for their excellent deep learning framework
+- The paper's approach to noise-driven sampling sparked the idea of exploring the Black-Box PINN problem through an analogy with biological neural systems (brain cells), encouraging deeper analysis of adaptive dynamics and non-deterministic training regimes in PINNs.